pir4cy/pir4cy-web/src/content/blog/ep1_hellofriend.md

 ### Why Read This?

 If you're:
-- Just starting out in tech/security
+- Interested in reading about tech/security topics.
-- Looking for a more casual take on technical topics
+- Looking for writeups to CTFs and challenges.
-- Interested in seeing someone else's learning process
+- Interested in following along the learning process.
-- Bored and need something to read
+- Bored and need something to read.

 Then you might find something interesting here.
 I'll try to keep things light, but also make sure there's actual useful content mixed in with the jokes.